Muneeb-Alvi/News-Summarizer/ETHICS.md

 ## Overview

-This document outlines the ethical considerations involved in the web scraping activities related to the News Scraper project and the measures taken to address them.
+This document outlines the ethical considerations involved in the web scraping activities related to the News Summarizer project and the measures taken to address them.

 ## Table of Contents